nishendra3/task_managent_tool/README.md

-# task_managent_tool
+# Task Management Tool
-ReactJS &amp; Django based dashboard for task management and progress tracking

-Created as a response to address supply-chain shortages during Covid-19 lockdowns
+ReactJS &amp; Django based dashboard for task management and progress tracking.
+The frontend is built using `react`, which uses `django-react-framework` API to interact with the django based backend server.
+The application is hosted locally , and was created as a response to address supply-chain shortages during Covid-19 lockdowns.
+The primary use of application was to track the on-boarding process for new suppliers.

 # Setup
 - create a virutal env &amp; install requirements